Generic selectors

 Women’s Euro 2025 stadiums: Full guide to the eight Switzerland venues

-It will be the 14th edition of the Women's European Championships, and with attention for the sport rising every single year, promises to be the most enthralling instalment yet as the Lionesses attempt to win yet more silverware on the international stage.
+It will be the 14th edition of the Women's European Championships, and with attention for the sport rising every single year, it promises to be the most enthralling instalment yet as the Lionesses attempt to retain the title they won three years ago on home soil.

 If you are an England fan, check out our guide on how to get England Women tickets here.